urafi/pose_torch/README.md

 1. In the paper, the training time reported was with an older version of cuDNN, and after switching to cuDNN 4, training time may improve.
 2. For convenience during training , the code shows PCK and PCKh for all joints.
 However there might be discrepency between numbers when officially evaluated on FLIC, MPII or LSP, but  still it provides a good picture of how well the network is learning during training.

+## Questions?

+Any questions or comments are welomed at rafi@vision.rwth-aachen.de